FelixAburto/Automating-Incident-Response-Tasks-with-Bash/README.md

 ### **Analysis:**

    - Once the security analyst is logged in they can see that there are several txt files that were created on the desktop.
-This is due to the automating the task of investigating and extracting the information needed for further analysis.
+This results from automating the task of investigating and extracting the information needed for further analysis.

       <p align="center">